EPC-MSU/ivc-circuit-detector/CONTRIBUTING.md

 #### **Did you find a bug?**

-Please create a new feature on github project page.
+Please create a new feature on GitHub project page.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.